sarah27h/cat-clicker/README.txt

-Project Title: Build a Portfolio Site
+Project Title: Cat Clicker
 Version: v1
 Author Name: Sarah Hassan
-Date: 6/4/2018

 Project description:
-This project is for building a portfolio website for udacity FEND track second phase nano degree.
-It's design based on the mostly fluid pattern.
+ This project have list of cat names user click on cat name and cat image will be displayed in the display area and when use click on image Clicks Number increase.

 Code sources:
 	w3schools.com